 Note: The cases for the last trip end are symmetrical to the described ones, i.e. the last trip ends at its vehicle end location or at the next-to-last stop.

 Transition to the next trip

 When ends a trip?

-- A trip ends whenever there are no more transports in execution after a delivery at a depot location.
-In this case the trip ends at this depot location and the last stop of this trip is at this depot location.
+- A trip ends whenever there are no more transports in execution after delivery at a depot location.
+In this case, the trip ends at this depot location and the last stop of this trip is at this depot location.